Lecture 31: Iterators & useful List algorithms

 Iterators are a common design pattern in software.
 An iterator abstracts the process of scanning through a sequence of elements one at a time.
 In Java, iterators have these methods:

-We already know an iterator well: Scanner
+We already know an iterator well: Scanner!

 Why use iterators?